Skip to content

 However, when working with them, it’s still important to make sure you’re providing them with all of your accurate income, asset, and expense information.
 Your choices include:

-- Enrolled agents who have credentials with the IRS
+• Enrolled agents who have credentials with the IRS

-- Certified Public Accountants (CPAs)
+• Certified Public Accountants (CPAs)

-- Tax attorneys
+• Tax attorneys

-- Tax preparation organizations such as H&R Block
+• Tax preparation tools like H&R Block

 FAQs on DIY taxes for business owners

-When do I need to file my taxes in 2024?
+When do I need to file my taxes in 2025?

-The deadline for filing and paying taxes in 2024 is Monday, April 15.
+The deadline for filing and paying taxes in 2025 is Tuesday, April 15.

 Can I file my taxes for free?

-You can file your taxes for free at the IRS.gov website as long as you meet the eligibility requirements, including the limits on your taxable income.
+You can file your taxes for free at IRS.gov as long as you meet the eligibility requirements, including the limits on your taxable income.
 If using an IRS tax preparation partner, you may be charged for filing a state tax return.

 Should I use the standard deduction or itemized deductions?

 The IRS lets you deduct eligible expenses to lower your taxable income, thus lowering your tax liability.
 You can itemize these business deductions, which include expenses such as mortgage interest, state taxes, and charitable contributions, to name a few.
 If you don’t itemize deductions, you can take the standard deduction.
+Additionally, some independent business owners may qualify for an income tax credit, which can further reduce the amount of tax owed.

-Choose the method that will result in the maximum tax savings.
+Choose the method that will result in your maximum tax savings.
 If you add your itemized deductions and the total is less than the standard deduction, then use the standard deduction.
 Itemizing your deductions could lead to larger tax savings, however, if your total is larger than the standard deduction.

 When can I expect my federal tax return?